sunwo24/RC/ReadMe.md

 * From (30, 10, 18) to (30 10 , 29)
 * From (60, 20, 38) to (60, 20, 59)
 * (2k, k, 2k - 1) which k is from 2 to 7
-Users can define parameters by themself, follow the pattern of (n, k, d >= 2k - 2) for E-MBR and E-MSR, (2k, k, 2k - 1) for MISER.
+* Users can define parameters by themself, follow the pattern of (n, k, d >= 2k - 2) for E-MBR and E-MSR, (2k, k, 2k - 1) for MISER.

 The available Test cases are:
-  1. Testcase1: Ploting *Speicher %*, *Reparatur-Bandbreite %*, *Reparatur-Bandbreite* and *Dekodierungs-Bandbreite %* with different Reparatur-Localities d.
+  1. Testcase1: Plotting *Speicher %*, *Reparatur-Bandbreite %*, *Reparatur-Bandbreite* and *Dekodierungs-Bandbreite %* with different Reparatur-Localities d.
-  1. Testcase2: Ploting *Reparatur-Bandbreite %* and *Zeit / s* for E-MBR and E-MSR.
+  1. Testcase2: Plotting *Reparatur-Bandbreite %* and *Zeit / s* for E-MBR and E-MSR.
-  3. Testcase3: Ploting *Optimalpunkt* of E-MBR, E-MSR and E-RC with different Reparatur-Localities d.
+  3. Testcase3: Plotting *Optimalpunkt* of E-MBR, E-MSR and E-RC with different Reparatur-Localities d.
-  4. Testcase4: Ploting *Regenerating-Bandbreite* and *Disk-I/O* of E-MSR and MISER with different k.
+  4. Testcase4: Plotting *Regenerating-Bandbreite* and *Disk-I/O* of E-MSR and MISER with different k.